adeshgg/PathFindingVisualizer/README.md

 https://www.sfml-dev.org/download.php

 And use the following terminal commands:
--g++ -c main.cpp
+- g++ -c main.cpp
 (This compiles the code).
--g++ main.o -o test -lsfml-window -lsfml-graphics -lsfml-system (Runs the output file and makes a test file to be executed).
+- g++ main.o -o test -lsfml-window -lsfml-graphics -lsfml-system (Runs the output file and makes a test file to be executed).
--./test
+- ./test
 (Runs the code)